banner obs studio streaming live

 • Confirm to add it in the source list

+Once you have at least one source, you change the image size on the screen.
 For example, you can use OBS to stream your desktop and use your camera to show your face in a corner.

 Record

-To record your screen or camera, type “Start Recording” on the right.
+To record your screen or camera, type “Start Recording” on the right:

-You can change everything in the settings.
+You can change everything in the settings:

 Shortcuts